jasimea/jasimea.github.io/_posts/2015-07-15-better-javascript-workflow-with-jake.md

 Angular-seed is preconfigured with simple webserver.
 And you can run the application with ```npm start ``` command.
 But it does not contain automated build system like Jake.

-### Automating the process

-*Regular javascript workflow - expand this part*

-*use compress & minify*

-1. We need to clean the content of build directory before initiating new build.
-2. We need to compile our less files to standard css files.
-3. We need to validate the JavaScript code against best practices using JSHint.
-4. We need to minify and compress the images.
-5. We need to concatenate & compress all the javascript source code into single file.
-6. Concatenate and minify all the compiled css files into a single file.
-7.	minify and optimize the html files
-8. Create a staging http server
-9.	livereload
-10.	test the application
-10. Watch the application for changes and do all the above steps whenever we change the system
-11.	deploy the staging and production version to azure web services / amazon a3
-12.	automatically change the version number and tag production releases in my git repository.

 ### Jake In Action
 Next you need to create a file called ```Jakefile.js``` .
 This is where you will define and configure the tasks that you want jake to run.
 So our initial Jakefile will be like following:
 ``` javascript